 Choosing the Perfect Final Resting Place

-Purchasing a final resting place happens during several different timelines.
-While plots are often purchased for immediate use, it is not uncommon for people to purchase a cemetery plot while they are still alive.
-There are numerous benefits to this approach: it greatly simplifies the funeral planning process, facilitates coordination between the family, the funeral home and the cemetery, and in many cases, families may choose to buy multiple plots so that eventually loved ones can be buried close together.
-No matter the timeline, Titan Casket offers a guide on how to find the perfect final resting place.
+Choosing a final resting place can happen at any time.
+While cemetery plots are often purchased for immediate use, it is not uncommon for people to choose and purchase a cemetery plot as their final resting place while they are still alive.
+There are numerous benefits to this pre-need approach: it greatly simplifies the funeral planning process, facilitates coordination between the family, the funeral home and the cemetery, and in many cases, families may choose to buy multiple plots so that eventually loved ones can be buried close together.
+No matter the timeline, Titan Casket offers this guide on how to choose a cemetery for a final resting place.

 - National/Veterans’ Cemeteries – National/veterans’ cemeteries are cemeteries run and maintained by the government and allow for the burials of veterans and their families.
 A veterans’ cemetery provides an honorable military burial (which often includes the folding and presenting of the American flag, the attendance of military personal, playing “Taps,” etc.), along with many aspects of a traditional burial (such as a burial plot, digging and filling of the grave, a gravestone, and gravesite maintenance) at no cost to the veteran's family.

 - Religious Cemeteries – Religious cemeteries are cemeteries run by religious institutions such as churches, synagogues, or mosques.
-Many who have chosen to purchase a burial plot at a religious cemetery are often assisted by religious leaders at their place of worship; going through the burial process with a trusted religious leader often gives people a sense of comfort and relief.
+Many who have chosen to purchase a burial plot at a religious cemetery as their final resting place are often assisted by religious leaders at their place of worship; going through the burial process with a trusted religious leader often gives people a sense of comfort and relief.

 - Green Cemeteries – Green cemeteries allow for an alternative type of burial that is growing in popularity in modern times.
 For more on green burials, Titan Casket offers an explanation of green burials vs traditional burials.
 For more information, click here. – Embalming vs Natural Burial

-- Plot Location – It is important to pick the right plot within a cemetery.
+It is important to choose the right plot within a cemetery.
 Location within a cemetery will influence factors such as gravesite accessibility, proximity to other gravesites, foot traffic, and vegetation.